C-Sebastian-M/GLAM_MAKEUP_STORE/README.md

 # GLAM_MAKEUP_STORE
-This project has been created for ITM students in the Data Structures course, guided by Willam Gerald Giraldo Escobar.
+This project has been created for ITM students in the Data Structures course, guided by William Gerald Giraldo Escobar.